ellievs/ellievs.github.io/_posts/2022-02-24-freedom-convoy.md

 The Freedom Convoy emerged out of an existing movement which has been organizing opposition to Trudeau from the right for years.
 This far-right is based on a pro-corporate agenda of cutting taxes and reduced federal power, support for the western oil and gas industry, and social conservativism concerned with preservation of "western culture" against LGBT ideology and immigration.
 While there can be tension between different camps, there is significant overlap and unity tends to prevail.
 In the coming period it appears that this movement will be able to stay united around a Conservative Party led by MP Poillievre.

-The convoy did not raise any basic demands of the working class.
-To the extent that workers participated in the movement, they did not do so as workers, but as reactionaries.
-Furthermore, many of the truckers able to participate in the occupation and blockades would have been self-employed owner-operators, who support a pro-business politics that would harm the interests of most workers.
+Some commentators have characterized the protest as "working class" and "anti-capitalist".
+However, it is clear that the convoy movement did not raise any basic demands of the working class.
+To the extent that workers participated in the movement, they did not do so consciously as workers.
+Furthermore, many of the truckers able to participate in the occupation and blockades were self-employed owner-operators, supporters of a pro-business politics that would harm the interests of most workers.

 While the Canadian state would ultimately use force to reopen their trade routes and their capital, the first several weeks were marked by very little action.
 Repression was used hesitantly and with extreme caution, unlike the attacks on indigenous protesters and supporters in 2020.
-However, the invocation of federal emergency powers does set a dangerous precedent for the future curtailment of democratic rights, which will be used more firmly against movements of the working class and oppressed.
+However, the invocation of federal emergency powers does set a new precedent and the Canadian state could use the convoy as justification for the future curtailment of democratic rights, which would be used most firmly against movements of the working class and oppressed.